davidjrh/dnn.azureadprovider/README.md

    3. Select the "My Contoso WebAPI" from the list below by clicking on the "+" icon and then click on the Finish button
    4. On the "My Contoso WebAPI" permissions row, check "Access MyContosoWebAPI" from the delegated permissions dropdown list.
    5. Click Save to finish.

+### DNN provider installation and configuration
+It's important to remember that you need a DNN deployment with version 7.4.1 or later to continue.

 References: